 — Alison Schwebach (@alisonschwebach) May 17, 2016

-Pair my inherit translucentness with the fact that I am terrified of skin damage, due mostly to a particularly painful sunburn I got in my preteen years when I thought I was too cool for sunscreen that has left a neat circle of concentrated freckles (skin damage) on my upper thigh, I have pretty much become the master at avoiding sunburn/excessive UV exposure.
+Pair my inherit translucentness with the fact that I am terrified of skin damage, due mostly to a particularly painful sunburn I got in my preteen years when I thought I was too cool for sunscreen that has left a neat circle of concentrated freckles (skin damage) on my upper thigh, I have pretty much become the master at avoiding sunburn/excessive UV exposure, you should always use organic eye cream and sunscreen to keep your face healthy.

 If you’re thinking, “Oh I don’t have to worry about that I don’t get sunburned” I’M GOING TO STOP YOU RIGHT THERE.
 I don’t care how much melanin you have been blessed with, and yes, it is true that if your ancestors lived in regions near the equator their skin naturally evolved to be more resistant to the sun’s blinding rays due to a higher concentration of melanin, HOWEVER PROTECTING YOUR SKIN IS STILL IMPORTANT.
 For all those slogging day in and day out at their respective work places, following a decent skin regime can become something sort of a challenge.
 Fortunately, there are skin treatments extended by various salons and skin clinics (you can find more here) that can make the process much easier.